Reign & Shine

-Reign & Shine is a 2005 album by the South African mbaqanga group the Mahotella Queens.
+Reign & Shine is a 2006 album by the South African mbaqanga group the Mahotella Queens.
 The album was a break from their usual mgqashiyo music, focusing on three-part vocal harmonies and percussion (by Veli Shabangu), with electric guitar and bass only appearing on some tracks.
-The album featured new compositions such as "Amazemula" ("Monster") and "Ndodana Yolahleko" as well as old favourites like "Town Hall" and "Amabhongo" in addition to the South African national anthem, "Nkosi Sikelel' iAfrika".
+The album featured new compositions such as "Amazemula" ("Monster") and "Ndodana Yolahleko" as well as returning songs like "Town Hall" and "Amabhongo" in addition to the South African former co-national anthem, "Nkosi Sikelel' iAfrika".